Meet the Team

 David has worked for a number of senior Australian politicians including leaders of the Opposition at both the state and federal level and a federal cabinet minister.

-David has extensive political campaign experience and has worked on a number of local, state and national campaigns.
+David has extensive political campaign experience having worked on a number of local, state and national campaigns.
 Prior to his life as a political staffer, David worked as a professional musician.

 He holds a Bachelor’s degree in Music from the University of Western Sydney and is currently undertaking post-graduate studies in International Relations at Macquarie University.

-Dan is a lawyer by profession.
-He practiced as a barrister from 1989 to 2006 before commencing as a solicitor with the Victorian Government.
+Dan practiced as a barrister from 1989 to 2006 before becoming a solicitor with the Victorian Government.

 From 2008 until joining ACL in 2012, Dan managed a team of government prosecutors conducting environmental cases in Victorian courts.

-Wendy is the former Marketing Manager for Queensland Baptists (QB) and Editor of the QB Magazine and is the organiser of the Lord Mayor’s Christmas Carols which are televised on Channel TEN each year.
+Wendy is the former Marketing Manager for Queensland Baptists (QB) and Editor of the QB Magazine.
+She also organises the Lord Mayor’s Christmas Carols which are televised on Channel TEN each year.

 Wendy is married to Peter Francis who is Director of Field Education and lecturer at Malyon College, Brisbane.

 Peter and Wendy have been in pastoral ministry for over 23 years, the past seven years as senior pastors at the City Tabernacle Baptist Church in Brisbane.

-Before he joined ACL in October 2011, he was a youth worker for Youth for Christ.
+Before he joined ACL, Rhys was a youth worker for Youth for Christ.

 He graduated from the University of Western Australia in 2010 with a Bachelor of Arts – Double Major in German and Political Science and International Relations.

 Other than a few years in pastoral ministry the majority of Mark’s work has been in pharmaceutical-related industries.

 Richard moved to Canberra in the late 1970s.
 Since that time he has been involved in leadership positions in the Canberra Christian community.
-He was the inaugural chairman of the Board for Covenant College Tuggeranong, ACT from 1989-1993.
+He was the inaugural Chairman of the Board for Covenant College Tuggeranong from 1989-1993.

 Richard has worked as an environmental research scientist for the last 30 years in the Australian government.
 Recently he retired and took up a position as an Adjunct Associate Professor at the University of Queensland, based in Canberra.